-Race Directors this is a listing of companies in the area that do chip timing, RRR does not endorse them our intent is to give an easy way for race directors to find and contact them.
-If you have another company that we should list let us know.
+This is a listing of companies in the area that do chip timing.
+RRR does not endorse them. our intent is to give an easy way for race directors to find and contact them.
+If you have another company that we should list, let us know.
 We also recommend that you review our short piece below on "Some things to be aware of with chip timing"

 - Tri-3 Timing